Runbook/runbook/docs/developers/creating_reactions.md

 #### Processing reactions

-Once `actioner.py` invokes the `false` or `true` method from a Reaction, it is up to the Reaction itself to determine what it should do.
+Once `actioner.py` invokes the `action` method from a Reaction, it is up to the Reaction itself to determine what it should do.
 The decision on whether the Reaction should actually be executed or not depends on the configuration of each action and is placed solely on the Reaction's code.
 While this does vary from Reaction to Reaction, there are a couple of set rules for processing Reactions.

 1) The Reaction must honor trigger and frequency settings